Tajikistani Civil War

 The main zone of conflict was in the country's south, although disturbances occurred nationwide.
 The civil war was at its peak during its first year and continued for five years, devastating the country.
 An estimated 20,000 to 150,000 people were killed in the conflict, and about 10 to 20 percent of the population of Tajikistan were internally displaced.
 On 27 June 1997, Tajikistan president Emomali Rahmon, United Tajik Opposition (UTO) leader Sayid Abdulloh Nuri and Special Representative of the United Nations Secretary-General Gerd Merrem signed the General Agreement on the Establishment of Peace and National Accord in Tajikistan and the Moscow Protocol in Moscow, Russia, ending the war.

 History

 Background

-There were numerous causes of civil war in Tajikistan, such as economic hardship, communal way of life of Tajiki people and their high religiosity.
+There were numerous causes of the civil war in Tajikistan, such as economic hardship, communal way of life of Tajiki people and their high religiosity.
 Under Soviet President Mikhail Gorbachev's 'Perestroika' policies, a Muslim-Democratic movement began to emerge in Tajiki SSR.
-The backbone of opposition were Party of Tajikistan Muslim Resurrection, Democratic party of Tajikistan and some other movements.
+The backbone of opposition were Party of Tajikistan Muslim Resurrection, Democratic Party of Tajikistan and some other movements.
 The fight between the former communist elite and opposition shifted from the political sphere to an ethnic and clan based one.

 Tensions began in the spring of 1992 after opposition members took to the streets in demonstrations against the results of the 1991 presidential election.
-President Rahmon Nabiyev and Speaker of the Supreme Soviet Safarali Kenjayev orchestrated the dispersal of weapons to pro-government militias, while the opposition turned to mujahidin in Afghanistan for military aid.
+President Rahmon Nabiyev and Speaker of the Supreme Soviet, Safarali Kenjayev, orchestrated the distribution of weapons to pro-government militias, while the opposition turned to mujahideen in Afghanistan for military aid.